Geometry-Preserving Encoder/Decoder in Latent Generative Models: Introduction

+\begin{itemize} \item We propose an encoder-decoder architecture where the primary objective of the encoder is to maintain the true data geometry within the latent space.
+By decoupling the training into sequential steps (encoder first, then decoder), we create an unwarped latent space that simplifies the optimization and training of the decoder (Section~\ref{sec:gpe}).

-\item For the encoder, we theoretically show that the stability of training improves as the loss decreases, by proving the increasing convexity of the loss function.
-For the decoder, we demonstrate that as the encoder adheres more closely to the geometry-preserving condition, the stability and convergence rate for training the decoder both improve (Section~\ref{sec:theory-gpe}).
+\item For the encoder, we prove that optimization stability inherently improves as the Gromov-Monge embedding loss decreases, establishing the improved conditioning of the loss landscape.
+Crucially, we demonstrate that as the encoder adheres more closely to the geometry-preserving condition, effectively functioning as a \emph{local isometry}, the condition number of the decoder's optimization landscape is bounded.
+This theoretically guarantees both higher stability and an accelerated convergence rate for training the decoder, showing that geometric preservation yields better optimization (Section~\ref{sec:theory-gpe}).

-\item We provide upper bounds for the Wasserstein distance between the true distribution and the generated distribution, which serves as a measure for the performance of the GPE-based latent generative models, where the bounds are functions of the optimization objective of the GPE encoder, the reconstruction loss, and the distance between the embedded distribution and the pushforward distribution from the latent distribution (Section~\ref{sec:gpe-lgm}). \item We demonstrate through extensive experiments that GPE performs better and converges faster than VAE in reconstruction tasks.
-Moreover, due to its superior performance in reconstruction tasks, GPE also shows superior performance in generation tasks for certain datasets, specifically CelebA (Section~\ref{sec:numeric}) \end{itemize}
+\item We establish explicit upper bounds for the Wasserstein distance between the true data distribution and the final generated distribution.
+These bounds analytically connect the end-to-end performance of the generative system to the GPE encoder's geometry preservation, the decoder's reconstruction accuracy, and the alignment of the latent spaces (Section~\ref{sec:gpe-lgm}).

+\item We demonstrate through comprehensive experiments that the GPE framework converges faster and achieves lower reconstruction errors than standard VAEs.
+Furthermore, we show that our global geometry-preserving approach provides a superior foundation for generation tasks, yielding high-quality results on complex continuous datasets (Section~\ref{sec:numeric}).
+The complete implementation is publicly available on GitHub\footnote{https://github.com/wonjunee/GPE\_codes}. \end{itemize}